-This refinement strategy can be implemented in a simple recursive procedure, requiring just a generation index for each face [Kob00].
-All triangles of the base mesh have a generation of zero.
-Inserting a vertex into a coarse triangle with even generation sets the generation of the three new triangles to the next odd integer.
-Flipping the edge between two triangles with the same odd generation increases the generation by one.
-We restrict the difference in generation between adjacent internal triangles to one.
-As a result the refinement of one triangle can enforce successive vertex insertions and edge flips at neighbor triangles.
+Since the difference in generation index of neighboring triangles is restricted, the refinement of one triangle can enforce successive vertex insertions and edge flips at neighbor triangles.
 This keeps the valence of the vertices balanced and avoids narrow triangles.
-Since the generation is restricted, every triangle with an odd generation has to keep track of its mate triangle which is the partner for the next edge flip.
+Every triangle with an odd generation has to keep track of its mate triangle which is the partner for the next edge flip.
 This flip is not always feasible during adaptive refinement since the neighboring triangle might be of a lower generation.
-In the case the refinement criterion enforces the refinement of a triangle with odd generation, first the mate triangle has to be refined and the common edge has to be flipped to fulfill the restriction on the difference in generation of neighboring triangles.
+In the case the refinement criterion enforces the refinement of a triangle with odd generation, first the mate triangle has to be refined and the common edge